malavp1998/Splitwise_System_Design/README.md

 # Splitwise System Design:
-Detailed Designing of Splitwise System
+Fork of Detailed Designing of Splitwise System

 # Use Cases to be covered:
 - User should be able to add expense